zackaira/Blockons/readme.txt

 Add powerful and advanced blocks to your website to enhance the WordPress editor (previously known as the Gutenberg editor), so you can easily create engaging and visually attractive website pages.

-We currently have 14 editor blocks available at the moment (includes 3 WooCommerce blocks), but we're working on more...
+We currently offer 17 editor blocks available at the moment (includes 3 WooCommerce blocks), but we're working on more...
 And we want to build gutenberg blocks that you need...
 We want to offer a complete blocks solution to building your website.

 ## Blockons Offers the following blocks